VWS Grocery Fundraising

 - Eat food,

-- Want to raise money for initiatives such as a new playground for our children without spending any extra money than you already do, and
+- Want to raise money for Parent Council initiatives that support our children without spending any extra money than you already do, and

 - Would like to have a chance each month to win a $50 gift card